Pat Gelsinger: Inspiring Technologist

 I’m confident that we’re going to look back on COVID-19 a decade or two from now and we will see fundamental, persistent changes that have improved humanity.

-Pat Gelsinger is VMware CEO and an enterprise technology pioneer.
+Pat Gelsinger is an enterprise technology pioneer.
 He’s also an inspiring tech-for-good advocate.
 Our staff recently sat down with Pat to hear his thoughts about how digital transformation impacts the world.

 What are your thoughts about the events of 2020?